CoralRocker/BF-Extended/ExamplePrograms/README.md

 ---
 ## Scratch Memory<br>
 ### Description
-  Added special _scratch memory_, which basically acts as a disposible area where you can do simple calculations.
+&nbsp;&nbsp;&nbsp;&nbsp;Added special _scratch memory_, which basically acts as a disposible area where you can do simple calculations.
 It can only have one value inputed: that of the cell in which it was called.
 Once called with the _{_ symbol, anything within its boundaries has no effect on the parent program.
 Close it off with the _}_ symbol.
 It returns to its calling cell the value of the cell on which it was ended. <br>
-  Currently, only one _scratch memory_ register can be open at any given instance.
+&nbsp;&nbsp;&nbsp;&nbsp;Currently, only one _scratch memory_ register can be open at any given instance.
 This means that _scratch memory_ cannot be placed inside other _scratch memory_ blocks.
 I am working on a solution for this however.
 Only one parameter can be passed to the _scratch memory_ at once, and only one cell can be returned from it.
 This will not change.
 ### Example Program
 **ExamplePrograms/Scratch.b**
 ```